It’s NOT Too Good to be True: Why Cloud Phone Systems Cost So Much Less than Conventional On-Premises Phone Systems

 - With a cloud phone system, there are no domestic long distance costs — which can save organizations anywhere from $20/month to over $100/month.

-- With a cloud phone system, all technical support, maintenance and ongoing upgrades (e.g. security patches, innovations, etc.) are handled by the VoIP Solutions Provider.
-There is no need for organizations to hire in-house VoIP specialists, or burden their (already exhausted) IT team.
+- With a cloud phone system, all technical support, maintenance and ongoing upgrades (e.g. security patches, innovations, etc.) are handled by the cloud solutions provider.
+There is no need for organizations to hire in-house cloud specialists, or burden their (already exhausted) IT team.

 - Because a cloud phone system uses an off-site PBX, organizations reduce their electricity consumption — and hence their utility bill.
 They also free up usable office space that would otherwise be required to house an on-site PBX system and associated hardware.